andywan40/traffic-light-classifier/README.md

 # traffic-light-classifier
-## Traffic light classifier with opencv.
+## Traffic light classifier with opencv

-In this project, I applied knowledge of computer vision techniques to build a classifier for images of traffic lights with a ## 92% accuracy of classifying the correct light.
+In this project, I applied knowledge of computer vision techniques to build a classifier for images of traffic lights with a ***92%*** accuracy of classifying the correct light.

 ## STEPS:
 1. Loading and visualizing the data.
 The first step in any classification task is to be familiar with your data; you'll need to load in the images of traffic lights and visualize them!